rocketvalidator/docs-rocketvalidator/docs/api/reports.md

   <dd>The list of web pages found by the Spider for that report.</dd>

   <dt>Common A11Y issues</dt>
-  <dd>The accessibility issues found on the web pages for that report, grouped together by their kind.</dd>
+  <dd>The accessibility issues found on the web pages for that report, if any, grouped together by their kind.</dd>

   <dt>Common HTML issues</dt>
-  <dd>The HTML issues found on the web pages for that report, grouped together by their kind.</dd>
+  <dd>The HTML issues found on the web pages for that report, if any, grouped together by their kind.</dd>

   <dt>Schedule</dt>
   <dd>The Scheduled Report that initiated this Report, if any.</dd>